AlexRogalskiy/Architecture/Steps/Concepts/InputsOptionalValues.md

 ### Variant: `UIOnly`

+_NOTE: This is future speculation only, it is not implemented._

 If we discover that there are any special values for other cases other than the "empty initial value", we might generalise this pattern further.

 We could instead have a mapped type like `UIOnlyValue` that can be used to wrap any types, allowing them to be used in the UI, but stripped out in other bounded contexts and their mapped types.